awsdocs/aws-kms-developer-guide/doc_source/kms-alias.md

 **AWS creates aliases in your account**
 AWS creates aliases in your account for [AWS managed CMKs](concepts.md#aws-managed-cmk)\.
 These aliases have names of the form `alias/aws/<service-name>`, such as `alias/aws/s3`\.
 Some AWS aliases have no CMK\.
 These predefined aliases are usually associated with an AWS managed CMK when you start using the service\.
-Aliases that AWS creates in your account, including predefined aliases, do not count against your [AWS KMS aliases quota](https://docs.aws.amazon.com/https://docs.aws.amazon.com/kms/latest/developerguide/limits.html#aliases-limit)\.
+Aliases that AWS creates in your account, including predefined aliases, do not count against your [AWS KMS aliases quota](resource-limits.md#aliases-limit)\.

 **Use aliases to identify CMKs**
 You can use an [alias name](concepts.md#key-id-alias-name) or [alias ARN](concepts.md#key-id-alias-ARN) to identify a CMK in AWS KMS [cryptographic operations](concepts.md#cryptographic-operations) and in the [DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html) operation\.
 However, you cannot use an alias names or alias ARNs in API operations that manage CMKs, such as [DisableKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DisableKey.html) or [GetKeyPolicy](https://docs.aws.amazon.com/kms/latest/APIReference/API_GetKeyPolicy.html)\.
 For information about the valid [key identifiers](concepts.md#key-id) for each AWS KMS API operation, see the descriptions of the `KeyId` parameters in the AWS Key Management Service API Reference\.
-Also, you cannot use an alias name or alias ARN to identify a CMK in the `Resource` element of a [key policy](key-policies.md), an [IAM policy](iam-policies.md), or a [grant](grants.md)\.
+You cannot use an alias name or alias ARN to identify a CMK in the `Resource` element of an [IAM policy](iam-policies.md)\.
 This restriction prevents errors that might occur if you intended to control access to a particular CMK, but the alias is deleted or updated to a different CMK\.

 ## Creating an alias<a name="alias-create"></a>